kunalbidkar/Story-Maps-Training-Project-1/README.md

 ## Acknowledgments

-* Story Maps ArcGIS APIs.
+* Story Maps ArcGIS JavaScript APIs.
 * Stephen Sylvia for throughout guidance & suggestions in the project.